sabikrahat/ChitChat/README.md

 ![App UI](/chitchat.png)

 A Flutter social media application.
-In the Project I've used almost all the widgets, so far I know on present.
+In the Project I've used almost all the widgets, so far I know at present.
 There is a welcome page, login page, register page, chatting page, news-feed page, profile page, tic-tac-toe game page, webview page, settings page, reset password page.

-I've tired my best.
+I've tried my best.
 Hope you like it.

 ### APP Utils